code-chimp/code-chimp.github.io/content/posts/rx-notification-pipeline-2/index.md

 - UX
 ---

-[Alerts][bsa] tend to be for **sticky** messages that I want to ensure the user is forced to actively engage.
+[Alerts][bsa] tend to be for **sticky** messages that I ensure the user is forced to actively engage and dismiss.
-[Toasts][bst], on the other hand, I like to use for quick, _something-happened_ messages - the information is there for the user to pay attention to or not as the message will disappear on its own in a few seconds.
+[Toasts][bst], on the other hand, are used for quick, __*something-happened*__ style messages - the information is there for the user to pay attention to, or not, as the message will disappear on its own in a few seconds.

 ## MVP

-The process for showing toast messages is nearly identical to the alerts pipeline, so I am going to start of with a minimum-viable-product approach to verify the dispatch, show, and remove functionality.
+The process for showing toast messages is nearly identical to the alerts pipeline, so I am going to start off with a minimum-viable-product approach to verify the dispatch, show, and remove functionality.

 ### Interface

-Starting off with just some text to display, and a unique id for testing and cleanup.
-I chose **IToast*Message*** over simply **IToast** as I have run into a naming collision with another package before, so I chose to be ultra-specific.
+For this first pass I am just looking to display some text, and of course we will need a unique id for testing and state cleanup.
+I chose to name the interface **IToast*Message*** over simply **IToast** as I have previously run into a naming collision with another package, so in this instance I chose to be ultra-specific.

 file: *{{< newtabref href="https://github.com/code-chimp/vanilla-redux-template/blob/main/src/@interfaces/IToastMessage.ts" title="/src/@interfaces/IToastMessage.ts" >}}*
 {{< highlight typescript >}}